Stefan456789/Vue-Nuxt-Tauri-Test/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt & Tauri Example App

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) and the [Tauri documentation](https://tauri.app/v1/guides/) to learn more.

 ## Setup